Profile information

 - planting seeds/plants/trees

-A few seasonal jobs we could really use some help with (of course this wont be the only thing you would do in those months):
+A few seasonal tasks we could really use some help with (of course this wont be the only thing you would do in those months):

 - January/February/March/April: pruning many small cork trees and strawberry trees.

-A lot of the work outside is quite physical.
-You will work with a lot of different tools and you might get a few blisters along the way, a bit of muscle pain at times isnt uncommon if you arent very used to physical work.
+Helping outside will be physically heavy at times, you will likely be tired at the end of the day.
+You might help out with a lot of different tools and you might get a few blisters along the way, a bit of muscle pain at times isn't uncommon if you aren't used to physical tasks.
 You need to be OK with these things.

 You need to have a decent level of spoken English.

 The minimum stay for a volunteer is 4 weeks (no exceptions sorry), longer stays are definitely possible and encouraged.
-Please state in your message how long you would like to stay and we can see what is possible.
-If for some reason the cooperation does not work well for either party they should voice that concern asap so we can see if it can be improved, if not we will go our separate ways without hard feelings.
+Please state in your message how long you would like to stay.

 English: Fluent